nitya308/nuggets-game/README.md

 ```c
 static void generateGoldDistribution(int numGoldPiles, int* arr);
 ```
-For a detailed list of prototypes and code please see [IMPLEMENTATION.md]
+For a detailed list of prototypes and code please see [IMPLEMENTATION.md](https://github.com/nitya308/nuggets-game/blob/main/IMPLEMENTATION.md)

-## player module
+## Player Module
+Handles each player in the game

 ### Data structures